-The Illinois Traffic Safety Resource Prosecutor (TSRP) position is currently being held by Jennifer Cifaldi.
+The Illinois Traffic Safety Resource Prosecutor (TSRP) position is currently held by Jennifer Cifaldi.
 TSRPs are typically current or former prosecutors who serve as subject matter experts in the area of traffic safety with an emphasis on Impaired Driving.
 The TSRP’s duties include providing training, education, and technical support and resources to traffic prosecutors and law enforcement officers throughout Illinois.
-The TSRP also works with victim advocacy groups in Illinois, specifically Mother’s Against Drunk Drivers (MADD) and Alliance Against Intoxicated Motorists (AAIM).
+The TSRP also works with victim advocacy groups in Illinois, specifically Mothers Against Drunk Driving (MADD) and Alliance Against Intoxicated Motorists (AAIM).

 Meet Jennifer Cifaldi, the IL TSRP

 Jennifer Cifaldi is the Illinois Traffic Safety Resource Prosecutor and is employed by the University of Illinois at Springfield through a grant from the Illinois Dept. of Transportation.
 She has held this position since October of 2016.
 Prior to that, Jennifer served as an Assistant State’s Attorney in Adams County, Illinois for 20 years, prosecuting traffic cases at both the felony and misdemeanor level.
 She also was an adjunct professor at Hannibal-LaGrange University for their advanced degree program in Criminal Justice.